UPDATED as of 5/6/18

 My Introduction to NC

 Ever since I first watched the review of Tom and Jerry: The Movie on YouTube in mid-July of 2009, I began to watch the other reviews made by Doug Walker, including the Teenage Mutant Ninja Turtles films, Super Mario Bros., Street Fighter, Mortal Kombat, and Space Jam.
 Those were all posted on YouTube once before he had his own website called thatguywiththeglasses.com, which started on April 2008.
-Although on December 2014, it was replaced by channelawesome.com.
+Although he returned to YouTube in 2013.
+And on December 2014, the website was renamed into channelawesome.com.
 What made me curious about him is that when I watch the “We Got to Have Money” clip, there would be someone that posts about him.
 I decided to check him out for myself, and I haven’t looked back ever since.

 Who is NC?